KyteProject/golang-gist/README.md

 ### Snippetbox
-> An fullstack snippet posting app build with Go and SQL.
+> A fullstack snippet posting app build with Go and SQL.

 This is an app made for educational purposes, it is **not intended for production** and **is not secure!** It uses locally generates TLS certificates to listen and serve on HTTPS.
 There are some tests which you can see below.